prife/adb/README.md

 $ make -j8
 ```

-**build with clion on windows**
+**build with vscode on windows**

-you need an remote linux pc, then config Clion with it's remote ssh feature, it is so easy!
+you need an remote linux pc, then config vscode with it's remote development feature, it is so easy!

 ## build adb target for windows(only 32-bit supported!)